How Do We Measure Website Speed?

 We obtain data from synthetic Lighthouse tests in two ways:

-- In PLUS tests, we run Lighthouse on our own infrastructure several times a day.
-More details are provided below.
+- In PLUS tests, we run Lighthouse on our own infrastructure multiple times a day.
+We explain this in more detail below.

 - In free tests, we download less precise data from the PageSpeed Insights API once every two days for both desktop and mobile.

-Synthetic data is used for daily information gathering, for instance, for the Speed Watchdog.
+Synthetic data is used for daily information gathering, such as for the Speed Watchdog.

 Synthetic Measurements in PLUS Tests

-🔐 This type of measurement is carried out in PLUS tests.
+🔐 This type of measurement is performed in PLUS tests.

-Based on our experience with other tools during web speed consulting and numerous experiments conducted during the development of our monitoring, we arrived at the following testing method for each URL.
+Based on our experiences with other tools during web speed consulting and numerous experiments conducted during the development of our monitoring, we have arrived at the following method for testing each URL.

-We test during night hours, five times in quick succession, and run the whole process once a day.
+We test during night hours, five times in quick succession, and this is run once a day.

 Night Hours

-For short-term (days) and longer-term (months) data collection of Core Web Vitals metrics, we consider nighttime testing to be a best practice.
+For short-term (days) and longer-term (months) data collection of Core Web Vitals metrics, we consider night times to be best practice.

-At night, your servers aren't under as much load, allowing us to test more calmly and observe long-term trends of speed improvement or degradation.
-Server response speed (TTFB metric) affects user metrics we're interested in, like LCP or FCP.
+At night, your servers are not under as much load, allowing us to test more calmly and observe long-term trends or speed deterioration.
+The server response speed (TTFB metric) affects the user metrics we monitor, such as LCP or FCP.

-We've found that nighttime results are much more stable and provide better insights into metric trends over time.
+We find that night results are much more stable and provide more insight into the metrics' development over time.

-If nighttime hours are inconvenient for you, such as clashing with website maintenance, you can change the test time in the test settings.
+If night hours are inconvenient for you, for instance, if tests coincide with ongoing website maintenance, you have the option to change the test time in the test settings.

 Five Times in Quick Succession

-We know that one-off tests, like those performed with PageSpeed Insights in our free tests, can show inaccurate results.
+We know that one-off tests, like those done using PageSpeed Insights in our free tests, can show inaccurate results.

-Through experimentation, we've found that conducting five tests minimizes inaccuracies and maximizes the stability of the numbers.
-Tests are run a few minutes apart, and the exact times are always visible in the Lighthouse test details.
+Through experimentation, we determined the need to conduct five tests, which eliminates most inaccuracies and achieves maximum stability in numbers.
+The tests are conducted several minutes apart, and the exact times are always visible in the Lighthouse test details.

 Once a Day

-Each URL is thus tested within a few minutes, and these tests are run once a day, always at night.
+Each URL is typically tested within a few minutes, and these tests are conducted once a day, always during the night.

-We occasionally get asked why testing occurs only within a short daily time frame.
-Why not test synthetically every minute?
+Occasionally, we are asked why testing occurs only in a short daily time frame.
+Why don't we conduct synthetic testing every minute, for instance?

-It's crucial to clarify that our monitoring is for testing user metrics like Core Web Vitals and others, not server availability or load monitoring.
-Other tools like Uptimerobot.com or Updown.io are designed for that purpose.
+It is rather important to clarify that our monitoring is for testing user metrics, namely Core Web Vitals and others.
+It is not for monitoring server availability or its load.
+Other tools like Uptimerobot.com or Updown.io serve that purpose.

-Synthetic measurements should not replace user data, which provides precise performance information across all daily times and user segments.
+Moreover, synthetic measurements should not replace user data, which serves to collect precise information about website performance, not just across all daily times but also across all other user segments.

-What Do We Test On and How Is Measurement Set?
+What Do We Test On and How Is Measurement Set Up?

-Testing is conducted on European infrastructure from Amazon Web Services (AWS), currently from Frankfurt.
+Testing is conducted on European Amazon Web Services (AWS) infrastructure, currently from Frankfurt am Main.

-We carefully select test machines to minimize fluctuations, especially for JavaScript metrics like Total Blocking Time (TBT).
+We carefully select testing machines to minimise fluctuations, especially in javascript metrics such as Total Blocking Time (TBT).

-Even so, occasional fluctuations due to measuring infrastructure may occur.
-In such cases, we inform about these situations and add automatic notes to the charts.
+Though rare, fluctuations caused by the measuring infrastructure can occur.
+In such cases, we inform about these situations in the changelog and add automatic notes to graphs.

-And how is the measurement set?
-From October 2024, the throttling for both measurements is as follows:
+And how is the measurement set up?
+From October 2024, the throttling of both measurements is as follows:

 | Device | Download | Upload | RTT (round-trip time) |